TebogoMsimanga/Chef-Application/README.md

 ## 🎯 Project Overview

-This is a full-featured food ordering application that allows users to:
+This is a full-featured chef menu application that allows users to:
 - Browse menu items by category
 - Search and filter menu items
 - Add items to cart with customizations